enkidevs/curriculum/sql/dql/what-is-sql/sql-practice-what-is-sql.md

 ---
 ## Exercise

-Follow the link below to SQLFiddle.
+Click *Launch Exercise* below to open a SQLFiddle.
 Run *Build Schema*.
 This creates and populates a simple user management database.

 Next, click *Run SQL* and observe the output.